Skip to main content

 Landlord liability: If a visitor is injured on the property you could find yourself liable.
 The incident may fall under the tenant’s renters insurance, but if the incident is due to negligence on your part such as a broken step on a stairway the liability call falls on you.
 In this case, the visitor could file a claim against your insurance policy to cover the costs of medical care.

-If the injury is severe or the negligence considered egregious, the visitor may file a lawsuit against you.
+If the injury is severe or the negligence is considered egregious, the visitor may file a lawsuit against you.
 Your landlord insurance can cover your costs up to the limits on your policy after your deductible amount is paid.

 Do I Have to Have Landlord Insurance?